puppetlabs/puppet-instruqt-tracks/pe-501-lab-3-0-deploy-changes-to-a-test-environment/01-configure-a-deployment-to-a-test-environment/assignment.md

 difficulty: basic
 timelimit: 3600
 ---
-Add a test deployment to the Main pipeline
+Add a test deployment to the main pipeline
 ========
 1. On the **Windows Workstation** desktop, double-click the **CD4PE** shortcut.
     - If the browser window shows a connection privacy warning, bypass it by clicking **Advanced** > **Continue to cd4pe (unsafe)**.<br><br>
-2. Log into CD4PE with username `puppet@puppet.com` and password `puppetlabs`.
+2. Log into Continuous Delivery for PE with username `puppet@puppet.com` and password `puppetlabs`.
-    - If the browser isn't recognizing your keyboard input, copy and paste the username and password from these instructions.
+    - If the browser doesn't recognize your keyboard input, copy the username and password from these instructions.
-    - To see the full CD4PE interface, expand the browser window to full-size.<br><br>
+    - To see the full Continuous Delivery for PE interface, maximize the browser window.<br><br>
 3. Navigate to **Control Repos** > **control-repo**.
 4. Add a new deployment to the main pipeline.
 First, ensure **main** is selected in the drop-down menu.
 Then, click **Add Stage**:![add stage](https://storage.googleapis.com/instruqt-images/PE501-Continuously%20Deliver/add-stage.png)
-1. In the modal that appears, enter the following for each field:
+1. In the modal that is shown, enter the following values:

     <u>Create stage</u>
     - Stage Name: **Test Deployment**